 I even had one gal and her sister tell me I looked Irish, which was a surprise to me, since I didn’t think I looked like anything other than a generic white woman.

-But I had the red hair, fair skin that burns to a crisp in summer, and that slight sprinkle of freckles, especially if I let my arms show where those little brown dots are most prevalent.
+But I had the red hair, fair skin that burns to a crisp in summer, and that slight sprinkle of freckles, especially if I wore a t-shirt or tank top, showing off where those little brown freckles are most prevalent.

 The craziest thing of all: I started to see my nose on other people.

 Now we are getting my husband tested.
-We know a little about his background, but quite frankly, his last name is so unique that anything could pop up in his DNA when Ancestry.com comes back to us with the results.
-Maybe a great excuse for more travels!
+We know a little about his background, but quite frankly, his last name is so unique that anything could pop up in his DNA when his Ancestry DNA profile comes back to us with the results.

 Ireland (Dublin) Destination Guide